Blendify/blender-manual/trunk/blender_docs/manual/modeling/modifiers/deform/corrective_smooth.rst

 Corrective Smooth Modifier
 **************************

-This modifier is used to reduce highly distorted areas of a mesh by smoothing the deformations.
+The *Corrective Smooth* modifier is used to reduce highly distorted areas of a mesh by smoothing the deformations.

-This is typically useful *after* an Armature Modifier, where distortion around joints may be hard to avoid, even with careful weight painting.
+This is typically useful *after* an :doc:`Armature modifier</modeling/modifiers/deform/armature>`, where distortion around joints may be hard to avoid, even with careful weight painting.

-To use this modifier effectively, it is useful to understand the basics of how it works.
+To use this modifier effectively, it is important to understand the basics of how it works.

 Rest State
    Used as a reference to detect highly distorted areas.